mmbman/Katagiri/awakening-of-faith.md

 title: "The Awakening of Faith"
 ---

 The *Awakening of Faith*, more fully translated as *The Treatise on Awakening Mahayana Faith*, is a foundational text that established the concepts and practice of Mahayana Buddhism.
 Katagiri Roshi gave 38 talks commenting on this text, in five series.
 23 of those talks are currently available.
-Others are not yet available in the online audio archive, or are lost.
+Others are not yet available in the online audio archive or are lost.

 This series of transcripts is in rough draft stage.